Is Buying a House or a Condo Unit An Investment?

 - You have NO PLANS of selling or having it rented out.

-But it is an investment, because the value of the real estate will eventually increase.
+But it is an investment because the value of the real estate will eventually increase.
 Thus, it is really making me money…

 That thinking is mostly wrong because:

-- As defined, if it’s not making you money that you can physically hold – then it’s not an investment; it’s probably just an idle asset, or worse, a liability.
+- As defined, if it’s not making you money that you can physically hold – then it’s not an investment; it’s probably just an idle asset or, worse, a liability.

 - And even if it does appreciate in value someday, if you are NOT willing to sell it, then again – it is not an investment because there’s no physical cash going into your pockets.